wildlifeevoeco/guide/README.md

 ### content

 #### general/misc
 * ~~how integrate xaringan slides?~~
 * which license - no derivatives (see geocompr)
 * add packages to ci
 * use a docker with preinstalled?
 * other resources are first class

+* include example scripts with link and store in scripts/dir

 #### slides
 * ~~use knitr::include_url~~